 - Digital twins with three main clusters: back-office, digital collaboration and on-site execution such as: BIM, project scheduling resource planning, equipment and material management

-- Artifactial intelligence and analytics: predictive asset performance, machine learning and deep learning
+- Artificial intelligence and analytics: predictive asset performance, machine learning and deep learning

-- 3D printing, modularization and robotics: drone-enabled land inspection, laser scanning, virtual scanning, design simulation
+- 3D printing, modularisation and robotics: drone-enabled land inspection, laser scanning, virtual scanning, design simulation

-- Supply chain optimalization and marketplaces: labor and professional marketplaces, construction material marketplaces, equipment marketplaces
+- Supply chain optimisation and marketplaces: lobar and professional marketplaces, construction material marketplaces, equipment marketplaces